namje0/namje_shipwright/README.md

 - Harvestables (e.g mothtrap) are inconsistent on ship swap and may reset.
 - Dropped items won't be stored on ship swap.
 - Entities such as the Rail Tram are currently not saved on ship swap.
+- Saving an existing ship for Frackin' Universe BYOS may result in ship-related objects (Pilot chair, teleporter, fuel hatch, SAIL) turning invisible.
+This is due to an issue with `fu_byosobjectanimation.lua` and will require those objects to be replaced.
+Any other objects will be fine.